1. The following documents shall be published by the contracting authority:

 The documentation of procurement procedures and the calculation of time limits

-1. Contracting authorities shall arrange for the documentation of each of their procurement procedures, covering the procedures from the preparatory work up to the performance of the contract concluded on the basis of those procedures, in writing or, if the procurement procedure is carried out electronically, by electronic means according to a separate act of legislation based on the empowerment of this Act.
+1. Contracting authorities shall arrange for the documentation of their procurement procedures, covering the procedures from the preparatory work up to the performance of the contract concluded on the basis of those procedures, in writing.

 1. Where this Act prescribes that minutes shall be drawn up in the course of the procurement procedure, this criterion may also be fulfilled by recording the actions in a public document provided that the actions take place in the presence of a notary public.